 We need to protect the more than 2.3 million Americans who work directly on energy efficiency, many of whom are now unemployed.
 We need to get them back to work once the health crisis subsides so we can continue lowering energy bills and reducing long-term greenhouse gas emissions.
 We also need to make our homes healthy and comfortable —something efficiency upgrades can achieve.

-Here are blog posts on COVID-19 impacts and potential solutions.
+Here are resources on COVID-19 impacts and potential solutions.